 By: Elizabeth Bruns, Nicole Darnall, Kylie Flynn, Angela Fox

-Italian local government purchases account for 10-11% of the gross domestic product.
+Government purchasing accounts for 27.9% of Mexico's gross domestic product.
 Examples of purchases include vehicle fleets, construction materials, chemicals, electronics, and office materials.
-These items are a significant contributor to global climate change and other environmental concerns during manufacturing and use.
-Implementing green purchasing policies can significantly curb governmental contributions to negative environmental impacts while stimulating the global production of green products and services.
+These items collectively contribute to global climate change and a host of other environmental concerns during manufacturing and while in use.
+In response, some Mexican municipalities have implemented green purchasing policies to help reduce the environmental impacts associated with these purchases.

 Nicole Darnall is Associate Dean at ASU’s College of Global Futures and Associate Director and Professor at ASU’s School of Sustainability.
 She is Co-founder of ASU’s Sustainable Purchasing Research Initiative.

 Kylie Flynn is completing her Bachelor of Arts in Sustainability at ASU with minors in Digital Culture and Parks and Protected Area Management.
 She is a Communications Intern for ASU’s Sustainable Purchasing Research Initiative.